- Service-Learning Mini-Grant

 Faculty (full-time, part-time, and adjunct) who teach courses at California Lutheran University are eligible to receive mini-grants.
 The service-learning project(s) must also be directly linked to the course requirements.

-Awards will be announced approximately 3-4 weeks after the deadline.
+Grants are available on a rolling basis.
+Awards will be announced approximately 3-4 weeks after submission.

 Mini-grants will be awarded to faculty based upon the strengths of the following criteria: